AbraoDaniel/restaurant_menu/README.md

 ## About the project
-About the project
-The Modern Restaurant Menu project was developed as a sleek and efficient digital menu platform using TypeScript, React, and Next.js.
+The Danti Restaurant Menu project was developed as a sleek and efficient digital menu platform using TypeScript, React, and Next.js.
 By leveraging Server-Side Rendering (SSR), it ensures a smooth and fast browsing experience.
 The project integrates Firebase for authentication and data storage, while Supabase is used for seamless image management.

 Additionally, the project features a comprehensive admin panel, allowing restaurant owners and managers to effortlessly handle menu categories and products, ensuring complete control over their digital menu.